Inexpensive AI refers to artificial intelligence solutions that are

 hardware and makes AI more accessible to a wider range of users.

-Pre-trained models: Some AI solutions come with pre-trained models that
+models: Some AI solutions come

 can be fine-tuned for specific tasks, reducing the time and resources